shellywanamaker/shellywanamaker.github.io/_posts/2018-02-12-Oly-Gonad-Stats.md

 A warning was printed along with these results...
 "Warning message: In chisq.test(CT.Sex) : Chi-squared approximation may be incorrect".
 So, I ran a Fisher's Exact Test for Count Data instead of a chi-squared test:
 ![Oly-Gonad-Contingency-Table-Sex](https://github.com/laurahspencer/O.lurida_Stress/blob/master/Analyses/Oly-Gonad-Contingency-Table-Sex.png?raw=true)

-### Contingency Table - All populations, by Stage
+### Contingency Table - All populations, by Stage; Stages are significantly different between treatments, and indicate that low pH treatment resulted in more early-stage gonad.
 ![Oly-Gonad-Contingency-Table-Stage](https://github.com/laurahspencer/O.lurida_Stress/blob/master/Analyses/Oly-Gonad-Contingency-Table-Stage.png?raw=true)

-#### Stages are significantly different between treatments, and ndicate that low pH treatment resulted in more early-stage gonad.

 ## Let's dial down into each poplulation.
 Bear with me here, there are a ton of contingency tables and stats results.
 Note I ran Fisher's test for all these due to sample size: